anteliaofficial/discography/README.md

 catalog (1 hour TTL) or calls `buildCatalog()`, which walks the Drive folder tree (project → category → release → tracks) using the Drive API, in parallel with a concurrency limiter (`mapLimit`), and returns a plain JS object (`CATALOG`).
-Everything else — rendering, playback, the chronological "reel", lyrics, videos — reads from that one in-memory object and a single `state` object.
+Everything else — rendering, playback, the chronological "reel", catalog search, lyrics, videos — reads from that one in-memory object and a single `state` object.
 There is no framework, no virtual DOM, no reactivity system: rendering is just functions that clear a container and rebuild its innerHTML/children from `CATALOG` + `state`.

 ---